llamaqwerty/fortnite-builds-archive/README.md

 [Xbox One Builds Archive](https://github.com/Xader726/FortniteXboxBuilds)

-If you have a build considered lost or  then try uploading it and send me the link!
+If you have a build considered lost or unavailable then try uploading it and send me the link!

 If a google drive link says there are too many people use the [bypass glitch](https://www.youtube.com/watch?v=_xW9w1d2LEY)